 Amazon didn't make a ton of substantial changes to this iteration of the HD 8, but the iterative changes it did make (to both models) are welcome improvements.

-For starters, it increased the battery life from 10 to 12 hours, which doesn't sound like much, but can make a huge difference on those long road trips or flights (and if you're at home, it just means that you can wait that much longer before charging again!).
+For starters, it increased the battery life from 10 to 12 hours, which doesn't sound like much, but can make a significant difference on those long road trips or flights (and if you're at home, it just means that you can wait that much longer before charging again!).
 It also brought USB-C to the lineup (first introduced with the 2019 HD 10), so hopefully, we'll start to see that on all Amazon device updates moving forward.

 Amazon updated the color palette of the HD 8 to match better the 7 and HD 10 series, as well as its popular Kindle e-readers.
 It also improved the processors for a 30% performance improvement, and it upped the RAM in both devices (2GB and 3GB, respectively).
-While it kept the 32 and 64GB internal storage configurations, Amazon bumped the microSD storage expandability up to 1TB, which is great to store movies, music, and games for extended trips or areas with low connectivity.
+While it kept the 32 and 64GB internal storage configurations, Amazon bumped the microSD storage expandability up to 1TB, which is excellent to store movies, music, and games for extended trips or areas with low connectivity.

 This marks the first time a Fire tablet has had the front-facing camera on the side in a horizontal or landscape orientation, and I, for one, think that was a wise decision.
 I know that I tend to hold my tablets that way when trying to get a better view of the content on the screen, so it makes sense that this would be a better experience for video chatting with others.
 Also, if you want to use a Bluetooth keyboard, this orientation makes way more sense.

 Finally, Amazon is introducing a distraction-free gaming experience called Game Mode.
-Basically, this blocks notifications from intruding on your gameplay.
+This blocks notifications from intruding on your gameplay.
 The best part about it?
 It is on by default and comes on automatically when you open a game.
 Of course, you can always turn this off in the settings if you don't mind the interruptions, but why would you?

 What does the Amazon Fire HD 8 Plus offer?